Surrey Heath - Basepoint Business Centre

 Free parking is available for visitors to the Basepoint Centre at the rear of the building to the left hand side, or alternatively there is a public pay and display car park also behind the Basepoint Centre.
 Access to the building is available from both these car parks.

 Buses stop outside the building on London Road and Camberley Railway Station is one mile from the Business Centre.

 There is disabled access into the building and the treatment room which is on the third floor.
 Disabled parking is available in the Basepoint Centre car park at the rear of the building to the left or alternatively there is disabled parking in the public car park also behind the Basepoint Centre.

 What to do on arrival

 Please report to reception on arrival on the ground floor.
-If no one is at reception that the time, please wait in the reception/waiting area and your therapist will come and collect for your appointment.
-Please note that reception is manned between 8:30am–5:30am.
-If your appointment is before or after this time, the doors may be locked but your therapist will let you in.
+If no one is at reception at the time, please wait in the reception/waiting area and your therapist will come and collect for your appointment.

 Useful contact information

 Please call us directly on 0330 678 0851 if you need to speak to us about your physiotherapy appointment.